12 Ways to Indulge in Oysters at Christmas

 Tis’ the season to eat turkey, brussels sprouts, mince pies, and oysters.
 Yes, oysters.
 Oysters, one of the great celebration foods, really are the perfect Christmas food.
 In season during any month that has an ‘R’ in it, September to April, oysters spend the Summer fattening up their plump little selves for their long Winter’s hibernation making them sweeter and crisper than at any other point in the year during the chilly winter months.

 Taking advantage of their succulence this time year, in many countries around the world oysters feature prominently in celebrations for Christmas and New Year’s.
 In France, between 50% and 70% of all oysters eaten are slurped up between these two holidays.
 While American custom associates piping hot oyster stew with Christmas Eve.

-Exclusively for TheTaste, Chef and Food Stylist Johan van der Merwe, together with photographer Eugene Langan, has created 12 unique, delicious and beautiful ways to love your oysters this Christmas.
+Exclusively for TheTaste, Chef and Food Stylist Johan van der Merwe, together with photographer Eugene Langan created 12 unique, delicious and beautiful ways to love your oysters at Christmas.
 A great way to offset all of the rich food we indulge in throughout the festive season, why not start your own Christmas oyster tradition.

 1) Galway Oyster with Apple, Preserved lemon and Cucumber